Skip to main content

 What Is the “reasonably Designed” Standard?

-This standard prevents employers from using wellness programs as a subterfuge to collect for other purposes, such as shifting healthcare costs or making discriminatory employment decisions.
+This standard prevents employers from using wellness programs as a subterfuge to collect sensitive health information for other purposes, such as shifting healthcare costs or making discriminatory employment decisions.
 A program is considered reasonably designed if it provides follow-up information or advice based on the collected data, is not overly burdensome, and is not a subterfuge for violating anti-discrimination laws.

 This “reasonably designed” criterion is more than a superficial check-box.
 It invites scrutiny of the program’s methods and goals.
 For example, a program that simply collects family medical history without providing any educational resources, health coaching, or referrals for preventive care based on that information may not meet the standard.